-Types of maintenance issues and liability
+Types of property maintenance issues and liability

-In general, renters expect landlords to be responsible for maintenance needs at a rental property.
-While this is often the case, there are some grey areas in which tenants might be liable for the cost of repairs.
+In general, renters expect landlords to be responsible for property maintenance needs at a rental property.
+While this is often the case, there are some gray areas in which tenants might be liable for the cost of repairs.
 In most cases, these issues are laid out in the rental agreement a landlord has with their tenant.

 While every rental situation is different, there are a few basic types of maintenance that follow consistent patterns when it comes to liability.
-Here are a few:

-● Appliance malfunctions: Landlords are responsible for the maintenance and repair of appliances that come with the unit.
+Landlords are responsible for the maintenance and repair of appliances that come with the unit.
 Tenants are responsible for any appliances that they bring with them when they move.
 In some cases, however, a tenant may be responsible for repairs if they do something to damage an appliance in the unit.
 This is typically covered in a rental agreement and falls under the category of tenant vandalism or negligence.

-● Mold: If your property is located in a particularly humid climate, mold is a major concern.
+If your property is located in a particularly humid climate, mold is a major concern.
 Some regions have guidelines in place that dictate mold exposure limits in residential units.
 It’s important to handle mold proactively to ensure the safety of your tenants.
 In most cases, mold removal and remediation are the responsibility of the landlord and not the tenant.

 Protecting yourself as a landlord

-The best way for you to protect yourself and avoid conflict with your tenants when it comes to repairs is to lay out detailed information about repair expectations and liabilities in your rental agreement.
-Cover this agreement extensively with your renter before they sign so they know what to expect.
+Go over this agreement extensively with your tenant before they sign, so they know what to expect.
 A written agreement is useful for reference if a problem comes up in the future.
 It’s also your first line of defense if a legal dispute about liability escalates and you’re forced to represent yourself as a responsible landlord.

-As a property investor, it’s likely you will experience some maintenance issues at your property at some point or another.
+As a investor, it’s likely you will experience some property maintenance issues at your property at some point or another.
 The most important thing for you to do is to plan ahead so that you have an agreement in place before issues arise.
-This kind of preparation will help you ensure that maintenance is handled properly while allowing you to avoid conflict with your tenants.
+This kind of preparation will help you ensure that property maintenance is handled properly while allowing you to avoid conflict with your tenants.
 It’s the best way to set expectations and provide everyone involved with peace of mind.